t3nsor/us-immigration-faq/visas.md

 It is important to remember that aliens in general, including Canadians, may become inadmissible to the US if they were previously removed or committed certain severe crimes or violations of US immigration law.
 Even in such cases, there is no point in a Canadian trying to apply for a visa, since the application will be denied due to inadmissibility anyway.
 It is sometimes possible to have grounds of inadmissibility waived by filing the appropriate form.
 If the waiver application is approved, the Canadian is then once again eligible for visa-free entry.

 ## If someone is subject to a travel ban, can they still obtain a visa?
-An alien who is inadmissible under INA 212 (8 USC 1182) may not be issued a visa according to INA 221(g) (8 USC 1201(g)) [14].
-This includes presidential proclamations, which are made under INA 212(f).
+An alien who is inadmissible to the United States may not be issued a visa according to INA 221(g) (8 USC 1201(g)) [14].
+The State Department has taken the position that this includes INA 212(f), which is used by the President in order to suspend entry of aliens (the so-called <q>travel bans</q>), and has therefore refused to issue visas to the banned individuals.
 The main INA 212(f) proclamations that are currently active (as of June 25, 2020) are:

 * The nationality bans [22][23]
 * The immigrant visa ban [15]